 \subsection{Insight on Optimal Reflection Coefficients}

-In practical scenarios, the sensor data and the unique identifier of the tag may exhibit a significant bias towards either bit '1' or '0'.
-We use this uneven occurrence probability of symbol to maximize the tag's harvested power since it is highly dependent on the reflection coefficient, which is linked to the transmit symbols.
+In practical scenarios, the sensor data and the tag's unique identifier may exhibit a significant bias towards either bit '1' or '0'.
+We leverage the non-equiprobable occurrence probability of symbols to maximize the tag's harvested power, as it is highly dependent on the reflection coefficient associated with the probability of the transmitted symbols.
 We determine the correlation between $P^\ast_{\rm L,avg}$ and $\mathcal{P}^{\{1\}}$ at different $m_{\rm th}$ for 4-ASK and 8-ASK modulation schemes, which are shown in Fig.~\ref{figa222} and~\ref{figb222}, respectively.
 It is crucial to note that the selection of $m_{\rm th}$ is guided by ensuring the tag meets the operational requirements of the BackCom system.
 We observe that $P^\ast_{\rm L,avg}$ increases with $\mathcal{P}^{\{1\}}$, which implies the significance of considering the transmit symbols' probability in the tag design.
 To understand how it improves $P^\ast_{\rm L,avg}$, we study the underlying optimal reflection coefficient $\Gamma^\ast_{{\rm a}i}$ of each state.
 Fig. \ref{fig3aaa} and \ref{fig3bbb} illustrate $\Gamma^\ast_{{\rm a}i}$ versus $\mathcal{P}^{\{1\}}$ with different $m_{\rm th}$ for 4-ASK and 8-ASK, respectively.
 The $\Gamma^\ast_{{\rm a}i}$ corresponding to the symbol with a relatively higher occurrence probability is closer to 0, resulting in higher $P_{{\rm L}i}$ and thereby increasing $P^\ast_{\rm L,avg}$.

 On the other hand, the BackCom system's SER performance depends on $m_{\rm th}$ as given in \eqref{eq5}.
 To illustrate this relationship, we plot the SER for various values of $m_{\rm th}$ and different transmission distances in Fig.~\ref{figBER}, visually demonstrating the impact of $m_{\rm th}$ on the SER.
 It is evident that the SER decreases with higher $m_{\rm th}$, resulting in reliable BackCom.
 In Fig. \ref{figa222} and \ref{figb222}, we observed a decrease in $P^\ast_{\rm L,avg}$ with an increase in $m_{\rm th}$.
 This is because it requires a greater mismatch degree of $\Gamma^\ast_{{\rm a}i}$ to achieve the high $m_{\rm th}$, thereby reducing $P_{{\rm L}i}$ in each state and drops $P^\ast_{\rm L,avg}$ in the sense.